MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/choose-drives.md

     There is one additional, rather exotic option: to use drives of *all three* types.

 3. **NVMe + SSD + HDD.** With drives of all three types, the NVMe drives cache for both the SSDs and HDDs.
-The appeal is that you can create volumes on the SSDs, and volumes on the HDDs, side-by-side in the same cluster, all accelerated by NVMe.
+The appeal is that you can create volumes on the SSDs, and volumes on the HDDs, side by side in the same cluster, all accelerated by NVMe.
 The former are exactly as in an "all-flash" deployment, and the latter are exactly as in the "hybrid" deployments described above.
 This is conceptually like having two pools, with largely independent capacity management, failure and repair cycles, and so on.

    >[!IMPORTANT]
    > We recommend using the SSD tier to place your most performance-sensitive workloads on all-flash.